H.R. 3786 (113th Congress): Congressional Budget Office report

 This summary is based largely on the summary provided by the Congressional Budget Office, as ordered reported by the House Committee on Transportation and Infrastructure on March 13, 2014.
 This is a public domain source.

 H.R.
 3786 would authorize the General Services Administration, on behalf of the National Archives and Records Administration (NARA) to sell certain property in Anchorage, Alaska, for fair market value.
 Proceeds from the sale would be available to be spent by NARA, subject to future appropriation.

 The Congressional Budget Office (CBO) estimates that enacting this legislation would have no significant effect on the federal budget because we expect that the conveyance of this property will occur under current law.
-Based on information from NARA, we expect that the property will be sold over the next ten years because the agency has recently announced plans to close its operating facilities in Alaska.
+Based on information from NARA, it is expected that the property would be sold over the next ten years because the agency has recently announced plans to close its operating facilities in Alaska.
 Because this legislation would accelerate the process of selling the property, the collection of sale proceeds (which are offsetting receipts, an offset to direct spending) also would be accelerated.
 Therefore, pay-as-you-go procedures apply.
-However, CBO estimates the effect on offsetting receipts over the 2014-2024 period would be negligible.
+However, the CBO estimated the effect on offsetting receipts over the 2014-2024 period would be negligible.
 Enacting the bill would not affect revenues.

 H.R.
 3786 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would impose no costs on state, local, or tribal governments.